-He was named a 2010 Fellow at the National Critics Institute at the Eugene O’Neill Theater Center.
-He has also served as a reader for the O'Neill Center's National Music Theatre Conference and as a juror for the New York Musical Theatre Festival (NYMF).
+He was named a 2010 Fellow at the National Critics Institute at the Eugene O’Neill Theater Center and has served as a reader for the O'Neill Center's National Music Theatre Conference.
+He also served as a juror for the New York Musical Theatre Festival (NYMF) from 2013 to 2016.

 Chris has written theater reviews for TheaterMania.com, ZEALnyc, and American Theatre.
 His writing has also appeared in numerous other publications, including Inc., CMO, Deliver, The Advocate, Corporate Counsel, D&O Adviser, and Artscope.
 Additionally, he wrote the liner notes for the PS Classics releases "Life Begins at 8:40" and "Noel and Cole."

 Chris graduated magna cum laude from Boston College.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.